 Inconsistent and outdated information

-Without centralized control, outdated documents continue to circulate.
-This can lead to legal risks, misinformation, and employee frustration.
+Without centralized control, outdated documents keep circulating.
+This creates legal risk, misinformation, and employee frustration.

 High volume of repetitive requests

-HR teams spend 30-60% of their time answering basic, repetitive employee questions that could be easily self-served with a well-designed knowledge system.
-This leads to burnout, delays in strategic work, and reactive HR service.
+HR teams spend too much time answering basic, repetitive employee questions that could be self-served with a well-designed knowledge system.

 Poor onboarding experience

 New employees often struggle to find essential information like benefits guides, IT policies, or vacation procedures.
-Without a centralized, smart KM tool, onboarding becomes inconsistent and frustrating.
+Without a centralized KM tool, onboarding becomes inconsistent and frustrating.

 Limited search and discoverability

-Most traditional HR content is not optimized for search.
-If employees can’t find what they’re looking for within 10 seconds, they ask HR; or worse, guess.
-“Search” without context or metadata is just digital hide-and-seek.
+Most traditional HR content isn’t optimized for search.
+If employees can’t find what they’re looking for within 10 seconds, they ask HR, or worse, guess.
+Without metadata or contextual indexing, search returns noise instead of answers.

 What is HR knowledge management?

-HR knowledge management refers to the structured process of capturing, organizing, storing, sharing, and maintaining essential HR information.
+HR knowledge management is the structured process of capturing, organizing, storing, sharing, and maintaining essential HR information.
 This includes:

 - Policies and procedures